qlik-oss/picasso.js/docs/src/input/component-tooltip.md

 ### Generating content

-The `content` setting is a function responsible for generating virtual nodes using the HyperScript API and is expected to return an array of virtual nodes.
+The `content` setting is responsible for generating virtual nodes using the HyperScript API and is expected to return an array of virtual nodes.

 #### Default